 In addition to lighting controls, replacing older light fixtures and ballasts can deliver significant improvements in light quality and efficiency.
 In 2014, the company launched its Illumi-Nation Program with a goal of upgrading lighting systems at all of its Tier 1 properties by 2020.
-Over 160 properties have been retrofitted to date, with 80 projects planned for 2017 - one of the largest commitments of its kind of any shopping center owner.
+Over 100 properties have been retrofitted to date, with over 60 additional projects planned for 2016 - one of the largest commitments of its kind by any shopping center owner to date.